 where is the y coordinate of the point where the nose of the bird crosses the rotor plane and w is the width of the bird.

-Rotor Angle Resulting in Collision — The rotational angles associated with the collision points and are and , respectively (Fig. 1, bottom pane).
+Rotor Angle Resulting in Collision — The rotational angles associated with the collision points and are and , respectively (Fig. 1, bottom left panel).
 These angles are given by: